In California, as in most other states, passing property from a deceased’s small estate to beneficiaries requires special procedures.

 Small estate probate proceedings can save time and effort by simplifying the steps necessary for settlement.
 More specifically, a California small estate probate affidavit can transfer personal property in an estate with real and personal property worth less than $166,250 without formal probate proceedings, thereby avoiding court altogether.

-There are two different California small estate probate affidavit processes that can be used depending upon whether the decedent owned real and personal property or just personal property.
+There are two different California small estate probate affidavit processes.
+The appropriate process depends upon whether the decedent owned real and personal property or only personal property.

-The Affidavit re: Real Property of Small Value must specify the value of the deceased’s estate.
-To calculate how much the estate is worth, the beneficiary or heir must add up the value of the deceased’s personal and real property.
-The deceased’s real property refers to land owned by the deceased.
-Some property is excluded from the calculations, including:
+The Affidavit re: Real Property of Small Value must specify the value of the decedent’s estate.
+To calculate how much the estate is worth, the beneficiary or heir must combine the value of the decedent’s personal and real property.

-- Any property the deceased held together with another person in joint tenancy;
+- Any property the decedent held together with another person in joint tenancy;

 - Property where the deceased only had a life interest that was terminated by death;

 - Property that can pass to the deceased’s spouse by law; and

 - Several other types of property, including certain vehicles and motorhomes.